GitVagabund/NiNodeWatch/README.md

 NiNodeWatch is currently built specifically for Skyrim SE 1.5.97.

+## AI-assisted development

+NiNodeWatch was developed with substantial assistance from OpenAI's ChatGPT.

+AI was used to help design, write, review, and iterate on the source code and documentation.

+The plugin was compiled, tested, and validated in a real Skyrim SE 1.5.97 environment by the repository owner.

+The source code is published openly so that users and developers can review it before use.

 ## What it does

 NiNodeWatch hooks several NiNode / NiTObjectArray operations and records: